theobaker/term_scanner/Explanation.md

 ### What do the annotation colors mean?

 - Yellow: advertising clauses
-- Red: information clauses
+- Red: information clauses and IP
 - Blue: third party agreements/affiliations
-- Orange: opting out, arbitration,  liability, and indemnification
+- Orange: opting out, arbitration,  liability, termination, fines, and indemnification
 - Cyan: disclaimer of other content